nielsRocholl/ppo-for-img-gen/README.md

 ![Example Image Reconstruction](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExeHVzOWg0bWMxc3ZwaHJzdzA0MnJheHNjYWY1ZWY4MXBybDV6aW5sNCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/AyCG8FIPjWEP4XSlH2/giphy.gif)

-This project explores the application of deep Reinforcement Learning (RL) algorithms in image reconstruction, utilizing the popular Generative Adversarial Networks.
-Notably, in the field of RL, little research has been conducted on art or image generation.
-Our objective, therefore, is not to generate original artwork, but to reconstruct a given image.
+This project explores the application of deep Reinforcement Learning (RL) algorithms in image reconstruction, utilizing the popular PPO algorithm.

 The task involves selecting a simple, binarized image (akin to pixel art or images of MNIST digits), which the agent must reconstruct within an environment represented by a grid, each cell signifying a pixel.
 The goal is to maximize the similarity between the recreated and the target image.
-Detailed information about the custom environment is discussed in the next section.

 ## The Image Environment